fbpx

 Comedian Became President: Volodymyr Zelensky

-Grandson of Holocaust survivor
+Grandson Of Holocaust Survivor

 Shimon Zelensky was a Ukrainian Jew whose father and three brothers were killed by the Nazis.
 Shimon survived the war and raised a family of his own.
 His grandson Volodymyr is the current president of Ukraine and the final line of defense against Russian leader Vladimir Putin’s military aggression.